Play, Work, Imitation & Stories:

 Foundations for our Early Childhood Program

 Our nature-based early childhood program, located at in the lower level of Kenwood Lutheran Church, is a fully-licensed center that uses a nature playscape as part of the daily rhythm of activities.
 The children typically go outdoors for 45 to 90 minutes each day for exploration and play, carefully observing what the natural world has to teach.
-While the teacher provides information and guidance, it is primarily the children's own interests and discoveries that guide their investigations.
+While the teachers provides information and guidance, it is primarily the children's own interests and discoveries that guide their investigations.

-Indoors, our early childhood teacher creates a warm and beautiful home-like environment for the children which is protective and secure, and where things happen in a predictable, regular manner.
+Indoors, our early childhood teachers create a warm and beautiful home-like environment for the children which is protective and secure, and where things happen in a predictable, regular manner.
 Our goal is to develop the whole child; the physical, social, emotional and creative skills that support later success in life and school.
 This child-centered approach matches current research on how our youngest ones best grow and develop, and strongly supports school readiness.

-Inspired by Rudolf Steiner's indications for Waldorf education, the teacher responds to the developing child in two basic ways:
+Inspired by Rudolf Steiner's indications for Waldorf education, the teachers respond to the developing child in two basic ways:

 Firstly, the teachers engage in domestic, practical and artistic activities that the children can readily imitate such as baking, painting, gardening and handicrafts, adapting the work to the changing seasons and festivals of the year.
 Secondly, the teachers nurture the children's power of imagination by artfully telling carefully selected stories and by encouraging free play.
 This free or fantasy play, in which children act out scenarios of their own creation, helps them to experience many aspects of life more deeply.
 When toys are used, they are made of natural materials.
 Pine cones, wood, cotton, silk, shells, stones and other objects from nature that the children have collected are used in play and to beautify the room.